biospatial Compliance

 2. All operating system log-ons to biospatial workstations or servers require SSH keys, biometrics, or manually-entered passwords or PINs.

-3. User authentication credentials are never displayed during log-on and are not transmitted or stored in plain text.
+3. User authentication credentials (not including usernames and one-time passwords) are never displayed during log-on and are not transmitted or stored in plain text.

 Automatic Logoff